saikumar970/digital-logic-design-iiith/SRIP_Project_1/README.md

 This is it!
 We have successfully designed and constructed a Sequential Circuit.
 ## Objective:

-1. The objective of this experiment is to understand working of the Register.
+1. The objective of this experiment is to understand working of the State Diagram.
-2. Try to make basic SIPO SISO PISO and PIPO.
+2. Try to make basic 2bit and 3bit state diagrams.

 ## Procedure:

-1. With The help of Theory Page , try to build the Register Circuit.
+1. With The help of Theory Page , try to build the state diagram circuit.
-2. First of all build the basic Register .
+2. First of all build the basic state diagrms .
-3. Then make the Ring SISO
+3. Then make the 2bit state diagram
 4. If You are unable to make it , load the circuit directly and use it
 5. Use OSC frequence input to analyze the output